ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 }
 </pre>

-Ninja can not only inject PathParam and Param objects.
+Ninja can not only inject @PathParam and @Param objects.
 But also the Context.
 The context is a request scoped object that holds all informations of the current request - parameters, headers and so on...